 In order to add the shelf, I had to put a 1×4 on the back wall to support a 1×12 shelf.
 You can see which boards I added because of the screws.
 I also pre-painted everything white.
 Once the shelf was up I attached the hanging bracket and the bar no longer bowed.

-Closet Organization Ideas: The Left Side
+DIY Closet Organization: The Left Side

 So we now have a dresser in here and have removed the hanging bar.
 I will be adding a shelf below and above the existing shelf to add more stacking space.